tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 the model's average effects of each timepoint on the growth curve features.
 The intercept and linear time effects increased each year, confirming that children become more reliable and faster at recognizing words as they grow older.
-The peak accuracy also increased each year.
+The peak probability also increased each year.
-For each effect, the change from age 3 to age 4 is approximately the same as the change from age 4 to age 5, as visible in Figure \@ref(fig:pairwise-effects).
+For each effect, the change from age 3 to age 4 is approximately the same as the change from age 4 to age 5, as illustrated in Figure \@ref(fig:pairwise-effects).

 (ref:effects2) Uncertainty intervals for the effects of study years on